/ May 13, 2026

 Interior Updates

-Inside, Mazda has focused on improving perceived quality.
-There’s a new 7-inch digital instrument cluster on higher-spec models, replacing the old analogue dials.
-The central infotainment screen grows to 9 inches and runs updated software.
-Wireless Apple CarPlay and Android Auto are now standard across the range.
+A new 7-inch digital instrument cluster on higher-spec models replaces old analogue dials.
+The central screen grows to 9 inches with updated software.
+Wireless Apple CarPlay and Android Auto are now standard.
+Softer plastics, new seat upholstery, and more sound deadening make the cabin the nicest in its class.

-Mazda hasn’t released final South African pricing yet, but based on the outgoing model and the current market, here’s what we expect:
+Mazda hasn’t released final pricing yet, but here’s what we expect based on the outgoing model:

 Active (1.9L) R628,500